Tsugaru Kaikyō Fuyugeshiki

+Overview

+At the time of its release, the primary means of transportation between the Tokyo metropolitan area and Hokkaido (in addition to passenger planes and direct ferries) was via Aomori by train and ferry.
+The lyrics of the song tell of a woman departing from Ueno Station on a night train to Aomori Station to board the train ferry across the Tsugaru Strait on a winter day, revealing the feelings of a woman bidding farewell to a significant other to return home.

 The single was released on 1 January 1977 by Nippon Columbia.
 Together with “Amagi-goe”, the song is Ishikawa's most popular from her career.
-The hit of this song resulted in Ishikawa's first nomination for the Nippon Record Taisho Award (Japan Record Award 日本レコード大賞) in 1977 but she did not win the award.
+The popularity of this song resulted in Ishikawa's first nomination for the Japan Record Award in 1977 but she did not win the award.
 In the same year, she appeared as a contestant to the annual NHK Kōhaku Uta Gassen for the first time in her career.
-As of 2018, Ishikawa has sung Tsugaru Kaikyō Fuyugeshiki ten times at the NHK Kōhaku Uta gassen.
+As of 2018, Ishikawa has sung "Tsugaru Kaikyō Fuyugeshiki" ten times at the NHK Kōhaku Uta Gassen.

-Tsugaru Kaikyō Fuyugeshiki originally appeared as the song representing the month of December in Ishikawa's concept album titled Hana Kuyou –Sanbyaku Rokuju Go Nichi Koi Moyou and was not intended for single release.
+"Tsugaru Kaikyō Fuyugeshiki" originally appeared as the song representing the month of December in Ishikawa's concept album titled Hana Kuyou –Sanbyaku Rokuju Go Nichi Koi Moyou and was not intended for single release.
 Prior to the release of the album, Ishikawa sang the song on stage at her recital in Osaka.
 This first presentation of the song received critical acclaim, which led to the song's subsequent release as a single in the following year.

-There is a monument commemorating the song at the Aomori Port in Aomori Prefecture alongside one of the retired Seikan Renraku-sen (青函連絡船) ferry ships Hakkoda-maru (八甲田丸), which is now converted into a Seikan Ferry museum.
+There is a monument commemorating the song at the Aomori Port in Aomori Prefecture alongside one of the now-retired train ferry ships Hakkoda-maru (八甲田丸), which is now converted into a museum ship.

 “Tsugaru Kaikyō Fuyugeshiki” is included in the Ryojo Sanbu-saku (旅情三部作 Itinerary Song Trilogy) together with “Noto Hanto” (能登半島) and “Danryu” (暖流), the two other songs written by Yu Aku and Takashi Miki and released as singles in the same year 1977.